View on GitHub

 Design Principles

 An important design principle of Floria is that instances should not depend on templates.
-In other words, the template is optional: after instantiating a template it can be deleted, and indeed instances can be created directly without a template.
-This guarantees the fullest freedom for “Day 2” operations to modify the orchestration state even if we don’t have an anticipated template for that modification.
+In other words, the template is optional: it can be deleted after instantiation, and indeed instances can be created directly without a template.
+This guarantees the fullest freedom for “Day 2” operations to modify the orchestration state even if we have not anticipated the modification with a design template.
 One way to guide and restrict this Day 2 behavior is to apply policies, which could potentially include design templates.
-The point is that Floria does not require them.
+The point is that templates can be useful even if they are unnecessary, and TOSCA provides a powerful language for designing them.

 A related design principle of Floria is that entities are untyped.
-While Floria can associate entities with “classes”, they are explicitly not types, rather they are meant for organization, categorization, selection, indexing, etc. In other words, classes are metadata rather than data.
-Like Floria templates, they are optional and could potentially be deleted.
+Floria can associate entities with “classes”, but these are explicitly not types, rather they are meant for organization, categorization, selection, indexing, etc. In other words, classes are metadata rather than data.
+Like Floria templates, they are optional.

 Puccini adheres to these design principles by ensuring that all its generated Floria templates are self-contained.
 Specifically, TOSCA type information is stored entirely within the Floria templates and nowhere else.
 This includes TOSCA data types, meaning that a Floria property compiled from a TOSCA attribute has everything it needs to validate its data schema.

-The details and implications of this decisions are discussed below.
+The details and implications of these decisions are discussed below.

 Types